AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return all children nodes starting from a base subprogram body, but not entering in nested bodies.

+.. function:: complete_super_types()

+    Yields the chain of super types of the given type in their most complete view.
+Hence, for a type T which public view derives from a type A but private view derives from a type B (which itself derives from A), invoking this selector on the public view of T will yield B and then A.

 .. function:: component_types()

     Return all the ``BaseTypeDecl`` corresponding to all fields of a given